SSXModding/bigfile/src/bigfile/ops/README.md

 so using it would seem like a step backwards.

 Also, cleaner code.
 Which is a must for formats, as documentation kind of isn't everything.

+As MAME developers have found out, the best documentation is the code.
+And the code should be easy to grok.